Inter-Parliamentary Study Program

 - Establish networks for ongoing information sharing among parliamentary staff

-The first week involves a series of presentations by senior Australian parliamentary officers outlining the history, structure, procedures and operations of the Australian Parliament, including the House of Representatives, the Senate and the three
+Week one involves a series of presentations by senior Australian parliamentary officers outlining the history, structure, procedures and operations of the Australian Parliament, including its two chambers – the House of Representatives and the Senate – along with the departments which support the parliament: Department of the House of Representatives, Department of the Senate, Department of Parliamentary Services, Parliamentary Budget Office.

-In the second week Parliament is in session and participants have the opportunity to observe processes in practice.
+Week two is scheduled for participants to view the Parliament in session and observe processes in practice.
 Visits to key sections of the Parliament enable in-depth exploration of procedures and administration.
-Participants make contact with
+Participants also meet with specialists to allow for detailed discussion around matters of special interest.

-Each program can accommodate up to 16 participants.
-The program is designed for senior parliamentary officials who have had sufficient experience working for the parliaments in their countries to make the program worthwhile.
-The information exchanged is often quite technical and suits those with a passion for standing orders!
+IPSP can accommodate up to 16 participants.
+The program is designed for senior parliamentary officials with sufficient employment experience in their home parliaments to make the program worthwhile.
+Information is often of a technical nature and is therefore better suited to those who are so inclined.

 Below: Inter-Parliamentary Study Program participants at Parliament House.